Michael's Profile: motoring, racing, road and motorsport safety

 Most of the road cars he was then owning were of the bread-and-butter tow-car variety, but did include a neat little Fiat X1/9 for a while.
 However, on a trip to Europe in 2001 he and Norma purchased a 1987 Ferrari 328 GTS, in which they duly enjoyed a fantastic tour of the Continent, including a return visit to the Ferrari factory.
 After the tour they shipped the Ferrari back to Sydney, and it is still in the Henderson garage after over 20 years, now on HSRCA historic vehicle plates.

 His interest in motor sport safety never abated, and in 2007 he was invited to became the inaugural Chair of the new Australian Institute for Motor Sport Safety.
-Soon after, he was awarded Fellowship of the Institute for Motor Sport Safety of the FIA, the primary world body for international motor sport.
+Soon after, he was awarded Fellowship of the FIA Institute for Motor Sport Safety of the FIA, the primary world body for international motor sport.
+The aims of the Australian Institute were based closely on those of the FIA.

-He joined the Institute’s high profile safety research working group led by Professor Sid Watkins, with his main contribution being on the biomechanics of impact.
+He became closely involved with the FIA Institute’s high profile safety research working groups.
+They were led by Professor Sid Watkins, with Michael's main contribution being on the biomechanics of impact.
+He continued with regular attendance at the FIA Institute's research groups and its Medical Advisory Panel under their new chairman Professor Gérard Saillant.
 On age grounds he had to step aside from FIA activities in 2017.

-He is still competing in historic events, latterly with a Lotus Europa and currently with yet another Clubman, designed and built in 1972 by Dave Mawer and carried on a trailer towed by his 2021 Volvo XC60.
+He continued to compete in historic race events, lastly with yet another Clubman, designed and built in 1972 by Dave Mawer and carried on a trailer towed by his super-safe 2021 Volvo XC60.
+He retired from racing at the end of 2021.

 Finally, as a culmination of Michael's efforts over more than half a century, in the 2021 Queen's Birthday Honours he was appointed an Officer of the Order of Australia (AO) for "distinguished service to motor vehicle and motorsport safety, and to the prevention of road trauma".